How to throw a beatnik party

 Beverages

 The golden age of mixing drinks to create cocktails was aligned with the golden years of the Beatniks although that is simply a coincidence.
-It was more because it was before regulations around alcohol consumption.
+It was more because it was after prohibition but before regulations around alcohol consumption came in.

 William Burrough’s drink of choice was a Boilermaker, while Neal Cassady was known to mix a cheap Jungle Juice with whatever was at hand.
 Jack Kerouac developed a taste for margaritas.